bricks4tricks/Story/learning.md

 - **Advanced problem-solving scenarios** across all three themes

 ### Market Positioning
-**"The only math program that adapts to every student - from struggling to gifted - while teaching Indian culture through unforgettable stories."**
+**"Math program with culturally-rich stories for all students - featuring embedded fear reduction for struggling students and competitive challenges for gifted learners."**

 **Addresses Every Parent Concern:**
 - "My child is struggling with math" ✓ (Detailed scaffolding)